AlexTISYoung/snipar/docs/tutorial.rst

 1000 have one parent genotyped and a 50% chance of having a genotyped sibling, and the final 1000 have both parents genotyped and a 50% chance of having a genotyped sibling.

-To impute the missing parental genotypes, run the following command in the main sibreg directory:
+To impute the missing parental genotypes, run the following command in the main SNIPar directory:

 python impute_runner.py 1 2 test_data/sample.segments.gz test_data/sample --king test_data/sample.king --agesex test_data/sample.agesex --out_prefix test_data/sample